What is depression really?

 Lack of exercise: Not exercising can lead to insufficient β-endorphin and serotonin production.
 Without exercise, there would not be sufficient blood flow to nourish your internal organs.
-When these organs do not function well, you have less feel-good hormones.
+When these organs do not function well, you have fewer feel-good hormones.

-Anti-acids: Anti-acids can cause a deficiency of vitamins and mal-absorption of proteins, leading to an abnormally functioning nervous system, which becomes supersensitive to the physical and mental stress.
+Anti-acids: Anti-acids can cause a deficiency of vitamins and mal-absorption of proteins, leading to an abnormally functioning nervous system, which becomes supersensitive to physical and mental stress.
 Therefore, you cannot relax and enjoy life.
 In my experience, I have noticed that people who already have problems with anxiety and depression tend to have more panic attacks after they take anti-acids for a period of time.

 Caffeine: Drinking too much caffeine stimulates your “fight or flight” system constantly, causing you to always rush around from one thing to another.
 When you attempt to multitask, you tend to become more anxious.